 Here’s the thing: If you want to save the last 15 minutes of your gameplay, do not double-press the Share button!
 That’ll start a new video recording from the moment you push the button onward.
 Starting a new recording will delete the cached video.

-To save the last 15 minutes of gameplay footage, hold down the Share button to access the Share menu.
+To save the last 15 minutes of gameplay footage, simply press the Share button once to access the Share menu.
 From there, select Save Video Clip, or hit the Square button.
 That will save the video to the Capture Gallery, where you can mess with it at your leisure or share it.
 You can also use the Share menu to immediately share the video clip on social media, which will also save it to the Capture Gallery but will take you to the social media interface next.

 4. Trim your clip